Show Don’t Tell: 3 Ways To Use Observation In Emotional Storytelling

 The glint on a glass during a fight.
 The way a child tugs their sleeve when they lie.
 These moments anchor your story in a familiar reality.

-Use these practices to tell personal stories that resonate with others.
+Use these practices to tell emotion personal brand stories that linger in people’s minds long after you hit publish.

 Cyndi Zaweski